michaelkrone/rest-seed/README.md

 # Phing scaffold for RESTful API application

+*This project is outdated and will not be maintained anymore.*
+Please use [generator-phalcon](https://github.com/michaelkrone/generator-phalcon) for generating applications.

 This seed project creates a skeleton for a Phalcon multi module application including AngularJS for the client side.